Sheriff: Walmart employee kills co-worker in Georgia store, woman at nearby home, wounds 3rd person

 Employees were working inside the Walmart Supercenter in the Covington area, about 35 miles (56 kilometers) southeast of Atlanta, when the shooting occurred around 1:30 a.m., the sheriff's office said.

-The suspect was apprehended in South Carolina on Friday morning, authorities said.
+The suspect was apprehended in Aiken, South Carolina on Friday morning, Newton County sheriff's Sgt.
+Jack Redlinger said in a briefing near the Georgia Walmart.
+Aiken is near the Georgia-South Carolina line, just east of Augusta, Georgia.

 The sheriff's department identified the victims as “acquaintances” of the suspect but did not immediately release more details of the shootings.
 The worker who was wounded was in critical condition at a hospital Friday morning, authorities said.